veektortee/scheduling-webapp/AUTHENTICATION_FIXED.md

 ## 📧 Backup Email

-Your `EMAIL_FROM_ADDRESS` will be used as the backup email for credential recovery, so that should work now too!
+Credential recovery via email has been disabled; EMAIL_FROM_ADDRESS is no longer used.

-The authentication should now work correctly with your existing environment variable setup! 🎉
+The authentication should now work correctly with your existing environment variable setup!
+[Done]